German trial opens over alleged Islamist Sweden attack plot – DW – 11/15/2024

 "On orders of the ISPK, the accused are alleged to have planned an attack in the vicinity of the Swedish parliament," the upper regional court said in a statement confirming the case's start date.

-The men alleged intended to kill as many police officers and other people as possible with firearms.
+The men allegedly intended to kill as many police officers and other people as possible with firearms.

 "But before their arrest on [March 19, 2024], multiple attempts by the defendants to procure weapons failed," the court said.